All Collections

 However, as a general rule of thumb:

-• A niggle often doesn't alter the way that you move your body - it may cause you to limp or alter your stride pattern
+• A niggle often doesn't alter the way that you move your body.
+If it causes you to limp or alter your stride pattern, this could be a sign of an injury and could exacerbate an existing disbalance.

-• A niggle often feels like a dull ache caused by fatigued muscles rather than a sharp pain
+• A niggle often feels like a dull ache caused by fatigued muscles rather than a sharp pain.
+If the pain is acute, you should check in with your physio.

-• A niggle often gets better over time (within 1-2 weeks)
+• A niggle often gets better over time (within 1-2 weeks).
+If it doesn't, it might be time to get it assessed and treated.

 A group of people stretching on the track